perfectionist/Recipes/README.md

 # Recipe Program #

 This project is from
-[iOS SDK Programming](http://pragprog.com/book/adios/ios-sdk-development) by Chris Adamson and Bill Dudney.
+[iOS SDK Programming][1] by Chris Adamson and Bill Dudney.
 Beta 2.

+[1]: http://pragprog.com/book/adios/ios-sdk-development "Beta Book from Pragmatic Programmers"

 ## Chapter 4 View Controllers ##